<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 When your goals include buying a house, you have to be sure you can afford the monthly mortgage payment.

-The first step is to calculate your estimated payment, including property taxes, homeowners insurance premiums, private mortgage insurance (PMI), homeowners association fees, and home maintenance.
-We have some handy calculators here.
+The first step is to calculate what a home loan payment amount would be.
+You’ll need to estimate a monthly payment (use our mortgage calculators to help).
+Be sure to include property taxes, homeowners insurance premiums, private mortgage insurance (PMI), homeowners association fees, and home maintenance.

 Take that total amount, subtract your current rent obligation, and put the difference in your savings account each month.
 This serves two important purposes:

-• First, you get used to the house payment ahead of actually paying that amount.
+• First, you get used to the house payment before actually paying that amount.
 This can reduce some of the sticker shock when you purchase a home.

 • Second, you will have a ready-made account that is building each month toward the first-year expenses of homeownership.
 This includes the down payment and closing costs, as well as moving expenses and furniture purchases once you buy your new home.

 Unless you know the exact house you want to buy, you’ll need to guesstimate numbers like purchase price, interest rate, property taxes, and HOA fees.
-Online real estate sites can estimate these fees based on the homes you’re looking at.
-APM is also happy to give you a few resources tailored to your budget and financial goals.
+Using our mortgage calculators, you can also adjust the purchase price, home loan amount, mortgage loan terms, and mortgage rates to determine how much of a home you can afford.

 Tip #4: Set Up Automatic Transfers

-An easy way to establish a healthy savings account is to set up an automatic transfer each month into a specific account earmarked for homeownership.
+An easy way to establish a healthy savings account and save for a down payment is to set up an automatic transfer each month into a specific account earmarked for homeownership.
 This savings account should be separate from other accounts, with its sole purpose being to help you save money for buying a house.

 You can schedule this auto-transfer every paycheck or once a month—whatever works better for your budget.
 If you have trouble keeping your hands off your current savings account, consider creating this “buy a home” fund at a different banking institution, preferably one that doesn’t make withdrawals too easy.